Proposed Gatineau police HQ near homeless shelter raises eyebrows | CBC News

 Proposed Gatineau police HQ near homeless shelter raises eyebrows

-A group of protesters gathered Monday night outside Robert Guertin Centre in Gatineau, Que., worried by the prospect of a new police headquarters being built near a homeless shelter, supervised injection site and soup kitchen.
+A group of protesters gathered Monday night outside Robert-Guertin Centre in Gatineau, Que., worried by the prospect of a new city police headquarters being built near a homeless shelter, supervised injection site and soup kitchen.

-The proposal would see a Gatineau police headquarters built on the parking lot of the centre, which will eventually be torn down after largely being replaced by another multi-use complex in the city's east end in 2021.
+The proposal would see the headquarters built on the parking lot of the centre, which will eventually be torn down after largely being replaced by another multi-use complex.

-The proposed headquarters would house officers from the Hull sector after their post is expropriated for the construction of a new regional hospital, as well as Gatineau sector officers whose building is now considered obsolete by the police force.
+It would house officers from the Hull sector after their post is expropriated for the construction of a new regional hospital and Gatineau sector officers whose building is now considered obsolete by the police force.

+A heightened police presence in a neighbourhood frequented by people who use these services increases their risk of being fined and overly monitored and could further displace them, said a civil law professor at the University of Ottawa in a recent interview with Radio-Canada's Les matins d'ici.

+Emmanuelle Bernheim signed a letter from the university's social law clinic calling for a different location for the headquarters.

 "[Police] can be anywhere else and they have cars," said protester Jacques Demers, who said he was shocked to hear of the proposal.

-"[They] don't have to be centre of the city all the time."
+"[They] don't have to be [in the] centre of the city all the time."

-A heightened police presence in a neighbourhood frequented by the homeless increases their risk of being fined and overly monitored, and could further displace them, said Emmanuelle Bernheim — a civil law professor at the University of Ottawa and holder of the Canada Research Chair in mental health and access to justice — in a recent interview with Radio-Canada's Les matins d'ici.

-Bernheim is one of the signatories on a letter from the university's social law clinic, Clinique interdisciplinaire en droit social de l'Outaouais, calling for a different location for the police headquarters to be found.

-The city's police service said they wouldn't comment as the proposal's before council.
+The city's police service said it wouldn't comment as the proposal's before council.

 With files from Radio-Canada